* ECB cuts rates below zero to spur bank lending

 By Rodrigo Campos

-Supporting the push to a fresh record high on the S&P 500, the number of Americans filing new claims for unemployment benefits fell more than expected last week, pointing to a strengthening labor market.
+Supporting the market, the number of Americans filing new claims for unemployment benefits rose last week, but the underlying trend continued to point to a firming labor market.

 The Dow Jones industrial average rose 24.17 points or 0.14 percent, to 16,761.7, the S&P 500 gained 1.93 points or 0.1 percent, to 1,929.81 and the Nasdaq Composite added 9.98 points or 0.23 percent, to 4,261.62.

 Sprint has agreed to pay about $40 per share to buy T-Mobile US, a person familiar with the matter told Reuters on Wednesday, marking further progress in the attempt to merge the third and fourth-biggest U.S. mobile network operators.
 Sprint shares fell 1.2 percent to $9.29 while T-Mobile US dropped 3.3 percent to $33.16.

 Rite Aid shares slid 11.8 percent to $7.50 after it posted sales and gave an outlook below expectations.